 Unlike private industry that budgets to make a profit, the goal of the Working Capital Fund is to break even, i.e., charges levied on customers equal MSC's expenses and no more.
 MSC has an annual operating budget of approximately \$4.4 billion.
 It is critical to the national interest that sealift assets are available to transport cargo during time of war or national crises.
-While MSC has a fleet of government-owned ships to meet national needs, these assets cannot handle all of DOD's sealift requirements.
-As such, additional capacity has been established to ensure adequate sealift resources are available for all contingencies.
+As such, capacity has been established to ensure sealift resources are available for all contingencies.
 The layers of capacity (in order of activation) are:

-- MSC Ships some maintained in a Full Operating Status (FOS) and others in a Reduced Operating Status (ROS). - 2.
-Maritime Administration vessels in the Ready Reserve Force. - Commercial ships enrolled in the Voluntary Intermodal Sealift Agreement (VISA), which includes all ships in the Maritime Security Program (MSP).
+- 1. Maritime Administration vessels in the Ready Reserve Force. - Commercial ships enrolled in the Voluntary Intermodal Sealift Agreement (VISA), which includes all ships in the Maritime Security Program (MSP).